(+91) 9686 448899

 Score: Strongly Relevant

-The openings at the bottom of the container allow drainage of water which includes structures such as container shape, which is slightly tapered, suitable container size, superior potting media.
-These provide sufficient water retaining capacity and make it easy to control moisture.
+The openings at the bottom of the container allow drainage of water which includes structures such as container shape, which is slightly tapered, suitable container size, and superior potting media.
+These provide sufficient water-retaining capacity and make it easy to control moisture.

 Score: Strongly Relevant